What computing resources are needed for my research project?

 Understanding the flow of the data will assist in determining appropriate access controls and security measures as the data moves around.
 The growth of interdisciplinary and cross-institutional research has seen a corresponding change in the need to share data: it has become much easier, faster, and more reliable than ever before.
 Consider how you will share the research data ahead of time and determine if there will be cost implications.

-Existing UW Tacoma cloud and network based storage solutions are listed on this webpage: https://www.tacoma.uw.edu/information-technology/cloud-services
+Further information on existing UW Tacoma cloud and network based storage solutions can be found on the File Storage Services page.

 How much data will there be?
 How long do I need to keep it?
 How will I access it in the future?